kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 }
 ```

+When a node group is scaled down to 0, Cluster Autoscaler also removes any cached
+node information for that group.
+The template will be regenerated once new nodes
+are created.

 ### How can I prevent Cluster Autoscaler from scaling down a particular node?

 From CA 1.0, node will be excluded from scale-down if it has the